Your weather report and a look back at reader photos from last March

 Midwest Meteorologist Matt Holiner has Monday and Tuesday off.
 He will return Wednesday morning with your video weather forecast.
 In the meantime, here is your weather outlook for the next few days.

-Temperatures over the next few days are expected to be milder, climbing into the 40s and 50s.
+Temperatures over the next few days are expected to be in the 40s and 50s.

 With a little Irish luck, it should be a nice Saint Patrick's Day on Thursday with temperatures in the high 50s.